 After the patch/service pack is installed, the next time users log in to ALM, new files are downloaded and installed on the client machines.
 If file downloads are prohibited through your browser, you can install these files through the HP ALM Client MSI Generator add-in, available on the HP ALM Add-ins page.
-For more information on installing the add-in, see "Installing HP ALM Add-ins" on page 164, or contact HP Customer Support (http://support.openview.hp.com/) for assistance.
+For more information on installing the add-in, refer to the HP Application Lifecycle Management Administrator Guide or contact HP Customer Support (http://support.openview.hp.com/) for assistance.